-Since 1963
+Since 1963 portunity to 1963

 The FUNDP is given the opportunity to organise graduate and postgraduate studies.
-Research potential is gradually built up.
+Research potentialis gradually built up.
 This was recognised by the award of three Francqui prizes to professors from the Faculty of Science and by the creation of successful spin-offs.